How we measure agent readability

 Background

-As AI systems — large language models, autonomous agents, shopping assistants, and search overviews — become primary intermediaries between consumers and businesses, traditional SEO metrics no longer capture the full picture of digital visibility.
+As AI systems — large language models, autonomous agents, shopping assistants, and search overviews — become primary intermediaries between people and the web, a site's ability to be read and cited by these systems matters as much as its ability to rank in a traditional search index.

-A site can rank well in Google search results and still be effectively invisible to AI-driven discovery.
+A site can rank well in conventional search results and still be effectively unreadable to AI-driven discovery.
 The reasons are structural: AI systems evaluate content differently from keyword-matching algorithms.
-They assess whether content is machine-readable, structurally coherent, semantically clear, demonstrably authoritative, and fresh enough to be reliable.
+They assess whether content is machine-readable, structurally coherent, semantically clear, demonstrably authoritative, and accessible to the crawlers that feed their training and retrieval pipelines.

-The Agent Citability Index was developed to make these signals measurable.
-A high ACI score indicates that a site is well-positioned to appear in AI-generated responses, be cited in LLM outputs, and transact with AI-driven commerce agents.
+The CovenAI v2.0.1 score was built to make these signals measurable.
+A high score indicates that a site is well-positioned to appear in AI-generated responses, be cited in LLM outputs, and be transacted with by purchasing agents.
 A low score reveals specific, fixable gaps in how the site presents itself to non-human systems.
+The score is available free via the scan tool and updated continuously in Agent Analytics for monitored sites.

 Framework

-Each page or site is evaluated across six independent dimensions.
+Each site is evaluated across five independent scored dimensions.
 Scores for each dimension range from 0 to 100.
-The composite ACI score is a weighted combination of all six, calibrated against observed citation behaviour across major AI systems.
+The composite score is the weighted sum of all five and ranges from 0 to 100.
+Weights reflect the relative influence each dimension has on observed AI citation and transaction behaviour.

 - Real heading hierarchy —